 As I have mentioned before we feel these things in our guts or, as we say, in our bones.
 Our minds are swimming in a sea of stories as all-pervasive for them as the atmosphere is for our bodies.
 Those tales with a happy ending feature protagonists working in harmony with the ego-transcendence of loving others.
 Those tales that end in tragedy are populated by characters that are seduced, confused or bewitched by the ego’s selfishness.
-Depending on which story we find ourselves in – and they lived happily ever after, or, they died a violent death.
+Depending on which story we find ourselves in – and they lived happily ever after, or, they died a tragic and often violent death.

 The blindness of the ego cannot weigh the value of other sentient beings equal to itself, yet this is just what objectivity demands.
 Delusional on this score, the protagonists of tragedy are kicking against the very grain of human reality.
 All such schemes are destined to fail.
 But the perpetrators are not the only ones to suffer.
 The dark tales also warn us that an enormous amount of pain and suffering can be inflicted on the people around the characters swirling down the drain.
 Families, communities and whole nations can be drawn into the maelstrom.

 Even the horror tales full of monsters and murderers pay a backhanded compliment to the same basic plot of our emotional lives.
 In some of these tales evil seems to be in ascendancy yet the tales need a context that implicitly recognizes the moral order of the human universe.
 Dracula and Hannibal Lecture carry the same signal; they are outsiders throwing the structures of ‘sane’ humanity into stark relief.